bassjobsen/jbst/README.md

-Jamedo's Bootstrap Start Theme (JBST)
+JBST (Jamedo's Bootstrap Start Theme)
 =====================================

 JBST is a powerful theme framework that can be used as a standalone website builder or as a framework to create child themes for WordPress.
 JBST build on the top of Twitter's Bootstrap 3 and is full customizable with LESS.
 Integrated customizer for easy responsive website building.
 Right-To-Left (RTL) support.
 It also has built in support for BuddyPress, BBpress and eCommerce (WooCommerce, JigoShop and WPeCommerce).